This was one of the worst Gators losses.

 Long is one of the snarkiest AP reporters you'll ever tweet, but he's not in the habit of reporting things that aren't concrete, and I think that he's probably right here.
 Since the original publication of this article, the Orlando Sentinel has also reported there are no plans to replace Muschamp.

-Foley and Muschamp were obviously prepared for the possibility of 5-7 and missing a bowl when that statement was released, and this loss, despite the embarrassment, doesn't really materially change this season — faces are just redder, and both Foley and Muschamp are well aware of how much of that redness is really just the residue of rotten injury luck.
+Foley and Muschamp were obviously prepared for the possibility of a 5-7 record and Florida missing a bowl when that statement was released, and this loss, despite the embarrassment, doesn't materially change this season — faces are just redder, and both Foley and Muschamp are well aware of how much of that redness is just the residue of rotten injury luck.

 But this loss makes it easier to effectuate staff changes elsewhere.